 A long-debated question in Galactic studies is whether the MW disc extends to the very metal-poor regimes \citep[VMP, $\FeH\leq-2.0$,][]{Bonifacio99,Beers02,Kordopatis13}.
-The synergy of ground-based high-resolution spectroscopy, astrometry from Gaia, and cosmological zoom-in simulations can help to shed light into this question.
+The synergy of ground-based high-resolution spectroscopy, Gaia astrometry, and cosmological zoom-in simulations can help to shed light on this question.
 Cosmological simulations suggest that VMP stars should be dispersed in a pressure-supported spheroidal distribution \citep[\aka the halo,][]{ElBadry18}, although the halo might naturally overlap with the disc in terms of space and kinematics, thus providing a similar contribution of prograde and retrograde stars.